 - Cultivate a strong network community capable of learning and improving together

 - Build, refine, and maintain structures and routines to support network health and sustainability

-- Flexibly apply the principles and tools of improvement science to structure distributed learning to achieve the network’s aim
+- Flexibly apply the principles and tools of improvement science to structure distributed learning in efforts to achieve the network’s aim

 - Leverage network data in multiple ways to guide network learning and provide evidence of improvement